ninjadev64/puredarwin-wiki/docs/For developers/The boot process/launchd.md

 and append the following to your /etc/syslog.conf:
     *.debug     /dev/console
 ### Runtime dependencies
-<span style="font-size:13px;font-weight:normal">The 9F33 binary root of the launchd project has runtime dependencies on the following libraries and frameworks:</span>
+The 9F33 binary root of the launchd project has runtime dependencies on the following libraries and frameworks:
     find /Users/user/Downloads/launchd.root -exec otool -L {} 2>&1 ;
     | grep "compatibility version" | sort | uniq
 -   /System/Library/Frameworks/CoreFoundation.framework/Versions/A/CoreFoundation